Kick-start 2023 by taking control of your menopause journey. Join now.

 It’s 2:30pm — you’ve just had lunch about two hours ago, but your stomach is rumbling, begging you for a snack (preferably some carbs).
 We’ve all been there, but why OH WHY do women experience food cravings so much more frequently come perimenopause?

 If you’re feeling like your appetite is suddenly through the roof, know that it’s not just you.
-In a five-year women’s health study which concluded in 2014, researchers found that the psychological desire to eat, as well as hunger and food consumption, all increased during the menopausal transition and remained high during postmenopausal years.
+In a five-year women’s health study which concluded in 2014, researchers found that the psychological desire to eat, as well as hunger and food intake, all increased during the menopausal transition and remained high during postmenopausal years.
 While the study was small (only 94 participants), it’s still telling.

 Why menopause affects appetite